Cyber security In Banking Sector: Importance, Risk, and Solution

 A cyber-attack on a bank can not only result in the loss of valuable information but can also disrupt the normal functioning of the bank, causing inconvenience to customers and potentially leading to financial losses.

 According to recent reports, Indian banks reported 248 data breaches from 2018 to 2022.
-The Government of India reported 11,60,000 cyberattack instances in 2022.
-The numbers are staggering and exponentially more than those of previous years.
+The Government of India reported 11,60,000 cyberattacks in 2022, a staggering increase from previous years.
+Cyber security threats in the banking sector are growing exponentially.

 These are among the most common cyberattack methods in financial sectors.
 Phishing aims to extract confidential information such as passwords and credit card numbers by posing as a reliable entity.